 Good morning Miss Rachel!
 Parent/Teacher Information Exchange,

 Bananas and Milk

 MORNING LESSON PLAN ACTIVITIES

-Circle time: songs, simple stories, and finger plays, climbing and sliding on the playgym, fingerpainting, outdoor playtime
+Circle time including songs, simple stories, and finger plays, process art activity, sensory exploration, outdoor playtime

 LUNCH & AFTERNOON NAP